restfulapi/intro-restful-api-slides/restful-api-overview.md

 * Rename properties
 * Provide default values
-* Convert 'shortObject' reference to id
+* Convert 'short-object' reference to id
 * 'Flatten' maps to be compatible with grails data-binding